mapprotocol/docs/develop/map-relay-chain/marker/AboutCommon.md

   --rpcaddr                                                    HTTP-RPC server address

-  --namePrefix                                                you can marker your account
+  --name                                                you can marker your account
                                                               like "validator" or "voter"
                                                               and so on that you want